fairlearn/fairlearn/docs/user_guide/assessment.rst

-of what the world actually looks like (e.g., a resume assessment system that is more likely to filter out qualified female applicants due to an organizational bias towards male applicants, regardless of skill level), or that the dataset is an accurate representation of the world, but the world is unjust.
+of what the world actually looks like (e.g., a resume assessment system that is more likely to filter out qualified female applicants due to an organizational bias towards male applicants, regardless of skill level), or that the dataset is an accurate representation of the phenomena being modeled, but the phenomena itself is unjust.
 In reality, this may not be the case.
-The dataset might be an accurate representation of what the world actually looks like, or the phenomena being modeled may not be unjust.
+The dataset might be an accurate representation of the phenomena itself, or the phenomena being modeled may not be unjust.
 If either assumption is not true, then demographic parity may not provide a meaningful or useful measurement of the fairness of a model's predictions.

 Fairness metrics like demographic parity can also be used as optimization